Painters of Note

 Eugéne-Joseph Verboeckhoven (1798-1881): The favourite animals of Leopold I - 1845 Oil on canvas 71 1/4" x 59" Bellvue Museum, Brussels.

 "Verboeckhoven's composition is almost a mirror image of the Landseer work "Hector, Nero, and Dash with the Parrot, Lory".
-The chair is positioned on the right and the focus of the attention on the large black- and-white Newfoundland Dog.
+The chair is positioned on the right and the focus of the attention on the large black-and-white Newfoundland Dog.
 Like the animals in the Landseer painting, those in Verboeckhoven's work appear in the best possible light, cleaned up for their portrait, no doubt to please their royal patrons.
 Such portraits were very much admired and in the mainstream of art at the time."
-Bowron, Rebbert, Rsenblum & Secord Best In Show 2006.
+Bowron, Rebbert, Rsenblum and Secord Best In Show 2006.